How the gambling industry gets people to gamble

 For some people, gambling can be something they do from time to time.
 For others, it can become a problem.

-Understanding how the gambling industry uses certain tactics to initially pull people in and to keep people engaged in gambling is important to be able to see how you might be manipulated or encouraged to gamble.
+Understanding how the gambling industry uses certain tactics to initially pull people in and to keep people engaged in gambling is important.
+If you are aware of this you will be able to see how you might be manipulated or encouraged to gamble.

 Online gambling games